-In this work, we have introduced a replica statistical mechanics mapping to compute entanglement properties of stabilizer random tensor networks, and monitored Clifford quantum circuits acting on qudits with $d = p^M$ .
-The degrees of freedom ('spins') of the resulting statistical models belong to the commutant of the Clifford group, using a generalization of the concept of Schur-Weyl duality to the Clifford case.
-We find that the Boltzmann weights are invariant under the left and right action of the stochastic orthogonal group with entries in the finite number field $\mathbf{F}{p}$ .
-This implies, suprisingly, that the universal properties of the entanglement transitions in Clifford circuits and RTNs depend on the on-site Hilbert space dimension d but only through the prime p.
-This is in sharp constrast with the Haar case where the symmetry group is independent of d, as long as it is not infinite.
-Our formalism also allowed us to derive exact mappings onto classical percolation and minimal cut formulas as $d = p^M$ becomes large, with different consequences for p fixed and $M \to \infty$ , or M fixed and $p \to \infty$ .
-We confirmed our predictions using large scale stabilizer numerics.
+In this work, we have introduced a replica statistical mechanics mapping to compute entanglement properties of stabilizer random tensor networks, and monitored Clifford quantum circuits acting on qudits with $d = p^{M}$.
+The degrees of freedom (spins) of the resulting statistical models belong to the commutant of the Clifford group, using a generalization of the concept of Schur-Weyl duality to the Clifford case.
+We find that the Boltzmann weights are invariant under the left and right action of the stochastic orthogonal group with entries in the finite number field \mathbf{F}p .
+This implies, surprisingly, that the universal properties of the entanglement transitions in Clifford circuits and RTNs depend on the on-site Hilbert-space dimension d but only through the prime p.
+This is in sharp contrast with the Haar case where the symmetry group is independent of d as long as it is not infinite.
+Our formalism also allowed us to derive exact mappings onto classical percolation and minimal cut formulas as $d = p^M$ becomes large, with different consequences for p fixed and $M \to \infty$, or M fixed and $p \to \infty$.
+We confirmed our predictions using large-scale stabilizer numerics, which also showed that projective and forced measurement schemes yield the same finite-d critical exponents for Clifford circuits.

-Our results here bolster a known result about stabilizer tensors.
-Random stabilizer tensors with large bond dimension are perfect tensors with high probability [60, 73, 74].
+Our large-d results here bolster a known result about stabilizer tensors.
+Random stabilizer tensors with large bond dimension are perfect tensors with high probability [59,74,75].
 A perfect tensor has the special property of being a unitary gate for any equal-size bipartition of its legs.
-Thus, a Clifford circuit or RTN as $d \to \infty$ becomes an assembly of perfect tensors, for which the entanglement entropies are given exactly by the minimal cut through the underlying square lattice with randomly broken bonds.
+Thus, a Clifford circuit or RTN as $d \rightarrow \infty$ becomes an assembly of perfect tensors, for which the entanglement entropies are given exactly by the minimal cut through the underlying square lattice with randomly broken bonds.